chandlerc/blog/content/slides/2026-memory-safety-deep-1/5_expressive.md

 ## Thread safety

-- C++ annotations like `ABSL_LOCKS_EXCLUDED` are modelled in Carbon as safety effects
+- Acquiring and releasing locks are modeled in Carbon as safety effects
+  - Tracked in flow-sensitive state
-- `ABSL_EXCLUSIVE_LOCKS_REQUIRED` becomes a Carbon input requirement
+- Clang's `REQUIRES` attribute becomes a Carbon input requirement
-- A place set tracks what is protected by a mutex
+- Each mutex has a place set tracking what it protects
+  - Clang's `GUARDED_BY` attribute becomes a `guarded` annotation
+- Shared pointers and references parameters must be marked `shared`
+  - Local pointers and references become shared as a result of safety effects produced by thread APIs

 {{% note %}}